phil-opp/blog_os/_drafts/printing-to-screen.md

     buffer: Unique<Buffer>,
 }
 ```
 The writer will always write to the last line and shift lines up when a line is full (or on `\n`).
-So just the current column position needs to be stored.
-The current foreground and background colors are specified by `color_code`.
+The `column_position` field keeps track of the current position in the last row.
+The current foreground and background colors are specified by `color_code` and a pointer to the VGA buffer is stored in `buffer`.
 To make it possible to create a `static` Writer later, the `buffer` field stores an `Unique<Buffer>` instead of a plain `*mut Buffer`.
-[Unique] is a wrapper that implements Send/Sync and is thus usable as a `static` (we want to add static Writer later).
+[Unique] is a wrapper that implements Send/Sync and is thus usable as a `static`.

 [Unique]: https://doc.rust-lang.org/nightly/core/ptr/struct.Unique.html